CarlosYinn/printed-traces/docs/map/overview.md

 </a>

 ::: warning WebGL Required
 The map renderer depends on WebGL.
 If the map fails to load, check that hardware acceleration is enabled in your browser settings (Chrome: *Settings → System → Use hardware acceleration*; Firefox: open `about:config`, search for `webgl.disabled`, and set it to `false`).
+Some browser extensions that block canvas access may also prevent the map from rendering correctly.
 :::

 ## How to Use the Map